-How to View O365's Global Exchange Online Protection Quarantining Excel Files
+Viewing O365's Global Exchange Online Protection Quarantining Excel Files

 The Office 365 Global Exchange Online Protection (EOP) recognizes .xlsx files as malware.
-This may sometimes affect deliverability of phishing templates with Excel file attachments in KnowBe4's simulated phishing tests.
+This may sometimes affect the deliverability of phishing templates with Excel file attachments in KnowBe4's simulated phishing tests.

-- Login to your Office 365 Exchange admin center.
+- Log in to your Office 365 Exchange admin center.

-- While in the "message trace" area, you can search for a specific message by variables such as the sender, recipient, and/or date range.
+- While in the message trace area, you can search for a specific message by variables such as the sender, recipient, and/or date range.

-This is not the same quarantine that Exchange admins have access to under the "protection" area of the Exchange admin center.
+This is not the same quarantine that Exchange admins have access to under the protection area of the Exchange admin center.